Wilda Mae Burkholder Rhodes

 The ministers of the church will conduct a funeral service Tuesday, Aug.
 13, 2019, at 10 a.m. at the Pleasant View Old Order Mennonite Church.
 Burial will follow in the church cemetery.

-The body will be taken back to her home, 3452 Coakley Town Road, Dayton, VA 22821, where friends may call until 8 p.m.
-Monday.
+The body was taken back to her home, 3452 Coakley Town Road, Dayton, VA 22821, where friends were received Monday.

 Arrangements entrusted to McMullen Funeral Home.